zhanghaoyang0/covid_survey/readthedocs/source/index.rst

-A COVID-19 survey in China after ending of restriction.
+A COVID-19 survey in China
 =============================================
 In Dec 2022, the COVID-19 restriction was end.

 We conduct this on-line survey to measure the characteristics to measure the characteristics of COVID-19 patients in China.
+We investigate:

 Symptom spectrum of COVID-19: